Time and a Half Calculator

 - Who qualifies for time and a half?

-- Under FLSA, non-exempt employees earning below $35,568/year (or $684/week) are entitled to time and a half for overtime.
+- Under FLSA, non-exempt employees earning below $35,568/year (or $684/week) are entitled to time and a half for overtime (Department of Labor, 2026 salary threshold).
 Salaried employees above this threshold may be exempt, depending on their job duties.

 - Is overtime calculated weekly or daily?